What is the APR on a mortgage and how does it work?

 Because the APR factors in costs beyond just the interest rate, it’s smart to pay attention to every expense to get the best overall rate for your mortgage.
 Small changes in the APR can have a big impact on the total amount you’ll pay for your home over time.

-To sum it up, “the higher the APR, the more you’ll pay, everything else being equal,” Gandhi says.
+To sum it up, “the higher the APR, the more you’ll pay, everything else being equal,” says Gandhi.

 Many lenders advertise the APR for their loan products, which can help you more accurately compare mortgage offers and costs.
-You can also calculate the APR with Bankrate’s APR calculator, where you can input the loan information and receive a full amortization schedule, either by year or by month.
+You can also calculate the APR with Bankrate’s APR calculator by inputting the loan information and receive a full amortization, or repayment, schedule, either by year or by month.

-Once you find a mortgage lender, consider having them walk you through different APR scenarios so you can make an informed decision.
-Here are two example comparisons.
+Once you find a mortgage lender, have your loan officer walk you through different APR scenarios so you can make an informed decision.
+For example:

 What’s a ‘good’ APR on a mortgage?

-When you’re applying for a mortgage, lenders will consider a variety of factors, including your credit score, employment, assets and down payment, to help them determine what interest rate to offer you.
+When you’re applying for a mortgage, lenders consider a variety of factors, including your credit score, employment, income, debt, assets and down payment, to help them determine what interest rate to offer you.

-“Credit unions, for example, are a great place to start, as they often have lower fees in comparison to banks, which can result in a lower APR,” Gandhi says.
+“Credit unions, for example, are a great place to start, as they often have lower fees in comparison to banks, which can result in a lower APR,” says Gandhi.

-If you can handle a higher monthly mortgage payment, Gandhi also suggests considering a shorter loan term, such as 15 years instead of 30, which will cost you less in the long run.
+If you can handle a higher monthly mortgage payment, consider a shorter loan term, such as 15 years instead of 30, which will cost you less in the long run.

 However, make sure your monthly mortgage payment fits comfortably within your budget.
 One way to keep it manageable is to make a 20 percent down payment.
 That keeps you from having to pay private mortgage insurance, or PMI, which adds to your monthly costs.

-“I always encourage clients to pay attention to the all-in cost, which is often referred to as PITI (principal, interest, taxes and insurance),” Gandhi says.
+“I always encourage clients to pay attention to the all-in cost, which is often referred to as PITI (principal, interest, taxes and insurance),” says Gandhi.
 “Too often, individuals focus on their rate or just the principal and interest, but it’s important to focus on the total cost to ensure you can afford the payments.”